 Good therapists will also ask you questions about medication you are taking to avoid issues.
 For example, deep-tissue massages should never be an option if you are taking an anticoagulant.

 Interested in some of the many benefits of a massage, but not interested in seeing a therapist?
-Fortunately, there are a few products and massage tools out on the market that you can use for pain relief.
+Fortunately, there are a few products and massage tools out on the market like the Pso-Rite full-body massager that you can use for pain relief.
 We’ve written about a couple of effective options here at 1and1 Life.
 These include an overview of the best foam rollers and a breakdown of a massage gun that emits powerful pulses to bring relief to the body.

 There are many benefits of massage therapy.
 A good massage helps athletes recover faster, heal more quickly from injury, and enjoy a stronger immune system.
 Massage techniques can even reduce the amount of scar tissue around an injury.
 Research massage therapists and techniques based on your particular needs.
 The right massage can go a long way toward helping you remain strong, fast, and agile.
 So, include it in your pursuit of an active and healthy lifestyle.